lihkaw/BME450-project/README.md

 Stay tuned (no-pun intended)!

-# EDIT (5/3/2026): Please reference the individual prroject reports for an updated overview and summary of the project.
+# EDIT (5/3/2026): Please reference the individual project reports for an updated overview and summary of the project.
 ALSO, the BME_450_Project File is deprecated.
 Please refer to the other IPYNB Files.